 By Dave Raffo, Senior News Director

-In the early days of networked storage, one of the major decisions organizations faced was whether to go with network-attached storage (NAS) for file management
+In the early days of networked storage, one of the major decisions organizations faced was whether to go with network-attached storage (NAS) for file management or a storage area network (SAN) for block storage.
+NAS ran on Ethernet and SANs ran on Fibre Channel.

 Then iSCSI SANs emerged, giving organizations an Ethernet alternative to the complex and costly Fibre Channel (FC) for SANs.
 This required yet another decision even for SAN customers: Fibre Channel for performance or Ethernet for price and simplicity?